Zedbyte/CCS10-Letter/README.md

 }

 I added hue-rotate to the inner div class (the first child element of the div .letter ).
 I also set its animation to infinite so it will animate forever with a 10 second delay between travels.
 Why didn’t I use hue-rotate in the first place instead of box-shadows?
-The answer is, hue-rotate does not follow the transition delay between hover in and out, hence it will animate INSTANTLY producing an obnoxious design.
+The answer is, hue-rotate does not follow the transition delay between hover in and out (even if I used the animation for the baseclass and didn’t use the hover selector), hence it will animate INSTANTLY producing an obnoxious design.
 But why?
 Hue is different, its not actually an animation.
 Just like it says that hue animation rotates over color specters, but it is done so fast that it looks like an animation.
 It rotates over thousands of colors without dramatically altering the color- -specter family.
 It follows the sequence, it knows how to properly transition from color to color (Example: green to pink), while we do not.
 The fade animation of the letter is achieved using the scale property of CSS
 #letter {
     opacity: 0;